David-H-Afonso/PokemonBank.Api/README.md

 - Imports Pokémon from `.pk*` files obtained legally.
 - Displays detailed information in a user-friendly format.
-- Keeps a secure local record of the collection.
+- Keeps a secure local record of the collection (including original files).

 ### Technical

 - Full compatibility with `.pk*` from Gen 1 to Gen 9 + supported spin-offs.
-- Local storage of Pokémon data, metadata & original file.
+- Local storage of Pokémon data, metadata & original file (unmodified).
-- Advanced parsing with PKHeX.Core.
+- Advanced parsing and name resolution with PKHeX.Core (no custom enums).
-- Showdown export.
+- Showdown export (with accurate names).
+- Pokémon comparison endpoint for difference analysis.
 - Modular architecture for future UI integration.
 - REST API with Swagger documentation.